snapserv/action-autotagbot/README.md

 on:
   push:
     branches:
         - master
     paths:
-    # This would not be necessary, as AutoTagBot skips already tagged releases
+        # This would not be necessary, as AutoTagBot skips already tagged versions
         # It is however desirable to not trigger this workflow if not required
         - package.json

 jobs:
   AutoTagBot: